IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

     client-key-data: LS0...LS0tCg==
 ```

-This is the config file in my local terminal (note the server  IP manually changed to `34.290.81.180`):
+This is the same file as above in my local machine but pointing to the public IP address (note the server IP manually changed to `34.290.81.180`):
 ```
 apiVersion: v1
 clusters: